 “To accept that pain is inherent and to live our lives from this understanding is to create the causes and conditions for happiness.” — Suzuki Roshi

-The thesis here is: woe lies with the assumption that (with a little right- headedness) we can and should minimize the impact of adversity in our lives; or that inner strength, as well as compassion for ourselves and others should somehow be within our grasp.
+The thesis here is: beware of the assumption that (with a little right- headedness) we can and should minimize the impact of adversity in our lives; or that inner strength, as well as compassion for ourselves and others should somehow be easily within our grasp.
 Rather,it will be argued, we might be better off embracing misery, pessimism and minimal ambitions for our inner life.
 To wit:

 expectations of happiness –> misery